4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 3. The caller owns the product (admin bypasses).
 It then creates an `Order` record with a price snapshot (`product price × quantity`) and decrements the product's stock.
 If any check fails, no state changes are persisted.

+**Rule 4 — Support ticket state transition validation (UC 107)**

+*Service methods:* `SupportTicketService.adminReply()`, `partnerReply()`, `markResolved()`, `adminReopen()`, `markCompleted()`
+*Endpoints:* `POST /ticket/{id}/admin-reply`, `/partner-reply`, `/resolve`, `/reopen`, `/complete`

+Tickets follow the state machine documented in Figure 9 of the Requirements Engineering paper: OPEN → ANSWERED → (RESOLVED | OPEN) → (COMPLETED | ANSWERED).
+Each transition is exposed as a dedicated service method that enforces:
+1. The required role of the actor (admin-only or partner-only);
+2. Ownership of the ticket for partner actions;
+3. The current state being a valid source for the requested transition.

+Invalid transitions (e.g. attempting to move a ticket from OPEN directly to RESOLVED) are rejected with HTTP 409 Conflict, ensuring the persisted state can never reach an inconsistent configuration.

 ## Implementation
 > 🚧: Briefly describe your technology stack, which apps were used and for what.